zhong-yy/GraSphInv/README.md

 python combine5files.py
 ```

-Specify the number of used components, and the order of different components in the data configuration file:
+Specify the number of used components, and the order of different components in the data configuration file `config_data`:

 ```
 ...